mtumilowicz/rust-rocket-workshop/README.txt

           shared reference to a HashMap is defined to produce shared references to each entry’s key and value: artist has changed from a String to a &String, and works from a Vec<String> to a &Vec<String>.
+1. syntax
+    * shadowing of let
+    * if let
+        if let pattern = expr {
+        block1
+        } else {
+        block2
+        }
+        The given expr either matches the pattern, in which case block1 runs, or doesn’t match, and block2 runs.
+        * example
+            if let Some(cookie) = request.session_cookie {
+            return restore_session(cookie);
+            }
+        * An if let expression is shorthand for a match with just one pattern: match expr {
+          pattern => { block1 }
+          _ => { block2 }
+          }
+    * return without a value is shorthand for return ():
+        * The body of a function
+          works like a block expression: if the last expression isn’t followed by a semicolon, its value is the function’s return value.
+        * the ? operator to
+          check for errors after calling a function that can fail: let output = File::create(filename)?;
+          We explained that this is shorthand for a match expression: let output = match File::create(filename) {
+          Ok(f) => f,
+          Err(err) => return Err(err)
+          };
+    * Expressions that don’t finish normally are assigned the special type !, and they’re exempt from the rules about types having to match. fn exit(code: i32) -> !
+      The ! means that exit() never returns.
+It’s a divergent function. fn serve_forever(socket: ServerSocket, handler: ServerHandler) -> ! {
+        socket.listen();
+        loop {
+        let s = socket.accept();
+        handler.handle(s);
+        }
+      }
+    * dot
+        * The unary * operator is used to access the value pointed to by a reference.
+As we’ve seen, Rust automatically follows references when you use the . operator to access a field or method, so the * operator is necessary only when we want to read or write the entire value that the reference points to.
+    * Converting a value from one type to another usually requires an explicit cast in Rust.
+        • Values of type &String auto-convert to type &str without a cast.
+        • Values of type &Vec<i32> auto-convert to &[i32].
+        • Values of type &Box<Chessboard> auto-convert to &Chessboard.
+    * ?
+        * ? also works similarly with the Option type.
+In a function that returns Option, you can use ? to unwrap a value and return early in the case of None: let weather = get_weather(hometown).ok()?;
+    * you can also change the type signature of main() to return a Result type, so you can use ?: fn main() -> Result<(), TideCalcError> {
+      let tides = calculate_tides()?;
+      print_tides(tides);
+      Ok(())
+      }